archgame/Agent_Ecology/Assets/Agents/Group three/README.md

 ----
 ## Group Scene Overview
 * Dog Walker

->The dog walker typically follow the path of other pedestrians, however they are more prone to venture into grassy areas to relieve their pets.
+>The dog walker walks on

 * Scooter Walks typically follow the path of other pedestrians, however they are more prone to venture into grassy areas to relieve their pets.